Top 10 Best eBay Buying Tools To Grab A Bargain

 Options to narrow down searches include selling categories, buy it now, search title and description, completed listings, single bid items.

 Provides the largest range of services – a one stop shop.

-Misspellings tool designed to find misspelled items on eBay.
+Misspellings tool designed to find misspelled items.
 Choice of 13 countries to search.
 Options to narrow down searches include distance, condition, buy it now, price range, local pickup only, search title and description, zero bids only with further filters by category, seller ratings and end time etc. Also offers many other tools:

 Free automated Auction Sniper tool.
 Feedback Checker, Seller History, Bid History, Best Offers etc – all accessible from the Goofbay home page.